ComputerHabit/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/Set-Acl.md

 Set-Acl -Path "C:\Pets\Dog.txt" -AclObject $NewAcl
 ```

-These commands is will disable access inheritance from parent folders, while still preserving the
+These commands will disable access inheritance from parent folders, while still preserving the
 existing inherited access rules.

 The first command uses the `Get-Acl` cmdlet to get the security descriptor of the Dog.txt file.